Sânmartin, Harghita

-Component villages

-The commune is composed of three villages:
+The commune is composed of three villages: Ciucani (Csíkcsekefalva), Sânmartin, and Valea Uzului (Uzvölgye).
 Cozmeni (Csíkkozmás) along with the village of Lăzărești (Lázárfalva) have formed an independent commune since 2002.

 History

 The villages belonged to the Székely seat of Csíkszék until the administrative reform of Transylvania in 1876, when they fell within Csík County in the Kingdom of Hungary.
 After the Treaty of Trianon of 1920, they became part of Romania and fell within Ciuc County during the interwar period.
 In 1940, the second Vienna Award granted the Northern Transylvania to Hungary and the villages were held by Hungary until 1944.
 After Soviet occupation, the Romanian administration returned and the commune became officially part of Romania in 1947.
 Between 1952 and 1960, the commune fell within the Magyar Autonomous Region, between 1960 and 1968 the Mureș-Magyar Autonomous Region.
 In 1968, the province was abolished, and since then, the commune has been part of Harghita County.